 top of page

-My doctoral research was funded by the Handa Centre for the Study of Terrorism and Political Violence at the University of St Andrews.
+My doctoral thesis, funded by the Handa Centre for the Study of Terrorism and Political Violence at the University of St Andrews, focused on the phenomenon of Salafi-Jihadist rebel governance in Yemen, Syria, and Iraq.

 bottom of page